Skip to content

 This prompt is the most direct question about diversity of perspective: what do you bring to Yale that the university doesn’t already have?
 This isn’t a question about your achievements (that’s what the activities list is for).
 This is a question about a life experience that shaped your worldview.

-For Polish applicants: this topic is potentially your strongest choice.
-Growing up in a post-communist country, living between “old” and “new” Europe, the experience of emigration (personal or familial), bilingualism, a Polish perspective on geopolitics – these are all experiences that will genuinely enrich the Yale community, and the committee understands this.
+For international applicants: this topic is potentially your strongest choice.
+Growing up in a country with its own distinct recent history, living between cultures, the experience of emigration (personal or familial), bilingualism, your own region’s perspective on geopolitics - these are all experiences that will genuinely enrich the Yale community, and the committee understands this.

-But be warned: simply being Polish is not enough.
-Don’t write, “As a Polish student, I bring a unique perspective.”
+But be warned: simply coming from another country is not enough.
+Don’t write, “As an international student, I bring a unique perspective.”
 Show what specific experience, moment, or situation gave you that perspective.
-Perhaps it was a moment when you explained ChatGPT to your grandmother and realized the technological gap between generations in Poland.
-Perhaps it was the experience of two educational systems, Polish and British, which taught you that “being a good student” means something different in various cultures.
+Perhaps it was a moment when you explained ChatGPT to your grandmother and realized the technological gap between generations where you grew up.
+Perhaps it was the experience of two educational systems, your home country’s and another, which taught you that “being a good student” means something different in various cultures.

 Yale Essay Work Schedule